No number yet on boost to IMF from eurozone c.banks

 "Work on this is still going on.
 It is premature to talk about numbers," a second euro zone official familiar with the talks said.
 Two other euro zone officials confirmed no amounts have been discussed yet.

-The euro zone's bailout fund, the European Financial Stability Facility, has uncommitted resources of around 250 billion euros, while the IMF's lending capacity now is around $380 billion (283 billion euros).
+The euro zone's bailout fund, the European Financial Stability Facility (EFSF), has uncommitted resources of around 250 billion euros, while the IMF's lending capacity now is around $380 billion (283 billion euros).

 MULTIPLYING FIREPOWER